 - (Line) managers

 - Executive board

 - Trade unions (if necessary)

-It’s advisable to involve works council representatives from the outset, not only to adhere to rules and expectations but also because a works council can play an important role in embedding the survey in the organisation.
+It’s advisable to involve works council representatives from the outset, not only to adhere to rules and expectations but also because a works council can play an important role in embedding the survey in the organization.
 If you work at an international level, you'll need to get regional managers involved as well.

-When setting up your survey, think about which survey method is appropriate for your organisation.
+When setting up your survey, think about which survey method is appropriate for your organization.
 This is also the time to consider whether you should implement the survey and the associated follow-up yourself or engage an external agency.

 There are three phases of the methodology to be considered: